SUNRUSE/dreck/readme.md

         '- *
            |'- bundled
            |   '- **
+           |'- makefile
             '- src
                '- **
 ```

 ### `./ephemeral/intermediate/**`

 This directory is for files which were generated from source files (minified, compiled, etc.) but should not appear in the final product of the build.
-Plugins which create files in this directory must append their names to `DRECK_INTERMEDIATE_PATHS` relative to `./ephemeral/intermediate`, space-separated (e.g. `./ephemeral/intermediate/a/b.c` would be included in `DRECK_INTERMEDIATE_PATHS` as `./ephemeral/intermediate/a/b.c`).
+Makefiles of plugins which create files in this directory must append their names to `DRECK_INTERMEDIATE_PATHS` relative to `./ephemeral/intermediate`, space-separated (e.g. `./ephemeral/intermediate/a/b.c` would be included in `DRECK_INTERMEDIATE_PATHS` as `./ephemeral/intermediate/a/b.c`).

 ### `./ephemeral/src/**`